Army men: 18th and 19th centuries

+20th century

-The first American plastic toy soldiers were made by Bergen Toy & Novelty Co.
-(Beton for short) in 1938.
+The first American plastic toy soldiers were made by Bergen Toy & Novelty Company (Beton for short) in 1938.
 Beton also acquired the molds of another pre-war plastic figure company, Universal Plastics with their figures remaining for sale when lead toy production was stopped in 1942.
 The Beton figures were painted like metal figures and sold the same as their metal brethren; individually or in a boxed set of around seven figures.
 Following World War II, Beton modified their figures in an attempt to change the World War I type helmet into the World War II one.
 Following World War II, plastic manufacture was seen as an industry with growth potential with many old and new companies making plastic figures that were widely available in the United States.
 Army men following the war were sold unpainted, usually in a green color corresponding to United States Army uniforms in World War II.

 Beginning in the early 1950s, Louis Marx and Company sold boxed sets of figures and accessories called playsets, such as "US Army Training Center" and the later "Battleground" sets.
 A rival manufacturer, the Multiple Plastics Corporation (MPC) also sold plastic figures in various colors with different separate accessories, so the same figures could be kitted out as soldiers (green), farmers, pioneers or cowboys (brown), policemen (blue), ski troopers (white) spacemen (various colors), or American Civil War soldiers in blue and gray.
+After 1950, rising production costs and the development of plastic meant that many shop keepers liked the lighter, cheaper, and far less prone to break in transit polythene figure.
+This led to greater demand for plastic toy soldiers.

 The economy of plastic sold in bulk, popularity of army men, and competition with manufacturers led to army men being sold in large bags by Marx, Tim-Mee Toys and MPC for as little as a penny a piece in the mid-1960s.
 During this time, Marx gave the American army men actual enemy soldiers to fight such as German soldiers (molded in gray) in their 1962 "Army Combat" set and Japanese soldiers (molded in yellow) in their "Iwo Jima" set that was released in 1963.
 In 1965, a "D-Day" Marx set featured Allies such as French (horizon blue), British (khaki), and Russians.
 One of their last and largest playsets was the multi-level "Fortress Navarone" mountain set based on The Guns of Navarone, which was available in the 1970s and pitted World War II Americans against Germans.